-Joseph Bobrow Roshi is a Zen master and founding director of Deep Streams Zen Institute in Santa Barbara.
+Joseph Bobrow Roshi is a Zen teacher and founding director of Deep Streams Zen Institute.
 A Dharma heir of Robert Aitken Roshi, he also studied with Yamada Koun Roshi of the Sanbo Kyodan with headquarters in Kamakura, Japan.
-In the early 1980's Joseph lived and studied with Thich Nhat Hanh in Plum Village, where he co-translated his Guide to Walking Meditation.
-Joseph practiced psychotherapy and psychoanalysis for thirty-five years and is the author of Zen and Psychotherapy: Partners in Liberation (2010), Waking Up from War: A Better Way Home for Veterans and Nations (2015, foreword by H.H. the Dalai Lama), and After Midnight: Selected Poems (2016).
+In the early 1980's Joseph lived and studied with Thich Nhat Hanh in Plum Village, where he co-translated Nhat Hanh's Guide to Walking Meditation.
+Joseph practiced psychotherapy and psychoanalysis for forty years and is the author of Zen and Psychotherapy: Partners in Liberation (2010), with comments by Thich Nhat Hanh, Waking Up from War: A Better Way Home for Veterans and Nations (2015), with a foreword by H.H. the Dalai Lama), and After Midnight: Selected Poems (2016).
 He is also the founding director of Coming Home Project, a community service of Deep Streams whose mission is Zen practice, interdisciplinary education, and community service.
 From 2006-2014 Coming Home served thousands of returning veterans, and their families and caregivers, with integrative, evidence-based retreats and psychological counseling.
-Joseph teaches widely and lives in Santa Barbara.
+Joseph teaches widely and lives in Studio City, CA.